Countdown Until Camp

 Dean of Students/ Chief Diversity Officer at the University of New Haven

 Ophelie Rowe Allen joined the university in July 2020.
-Before her service at the University of New Haven, Dr. Rowe Allen served in administrative roles as the Associate Dean in the Residence Life and in Student Diversity and Multicultural Affairs at Fairfield University.
+Before her service at the University of New Haven, Dr. Rowe Allen served in administrative roles as the Associate Dean in Residence Life and in Student Diversity and Multicultural Affairs at Fairfield University.
 The hallmark of her career has been a deep commitment to diversity, equity, inclusion, and belonging and finding meaningful avenues for integrative learning approaches essential to prepare others to effectively deal with complex and challenging issues they may encounter within their daily lives.

 In her work with diversity and inclusion, she has been involved in diversity training, including bias intervention training, cultural sensitivity training, served on search committees from an inclusion lens, and many others related to belonging and inclusion.
 She also worked across the isles to breakdown silos to enhanced DEI initiatives through academic and student affairs partnerships.